-As for the sound of the over all show, I had no complaints with the voice acting, Though I guess when I first heard Connie's voice, the first thing I thought was, "Well her voice sounds kind of generic."
+As for the sound of the overall show, I had no complaints with the voice acting, Though I guess when I first heard Connie's voice, the first thing I thought was, "Well her voice sounds kind of generic."

-You know that female voice you hear sometimes at the end of an anime that's like introducing the sponsors or what not?
+You know that female voice you hear sometimes at the end or start of an anime that's like introducing the sponsors or what not?
 Or the voices in some Japanese TV ads?
 It kinda reminded me of that voice.
 But that had only been my first impression of the voice.
 It was fine.

 I'm going to give sound a 9.
 I really did love that OP.

 Like oh mah gawd.
 On repeat for hours.